gmellini/Microsoft-Defender-Security-Center-Hunting-Queries/README.md

 ```
 DeviceProcessEvents
 | where ProcessVersionInfoOriginalFileName == "bitsadmin.exe"
-| where ProcessCommandLine contains_cs "/SetNotifyCmdLine"
+| where ProcessCommandLine contains "/SetNotifyCmdLine"
 ```
 Check using bitsadmin to create a job to gain persistence